Printer Friendly PDF

 Kidney cancer is cancer that originates in the kidneys, which filter blood and remove waste.
 The most common type of kidney cancer in adults is renal cell carcinoma that begins in the lining of the tubes of the kidney.

-- In Texas, an estimated 4,141new kidney and renal pelvis cancers will be diagnosed, and 1,077 Texans are expected to die from the disease this year alone.
+- In Texas, an estimated 5,450 new kidney and renal pelvis cancers are expected to be diagnosed in 2014, and 1,110 Texans are expected to die from the disease this year alone.

 - The average age of people when diagnosed with kidney cancer is 64.
 Kidney cancer is rare under age 45.

-- Of the many types of kidney cancer, nine out of 10 cases are diagnosed as renal cell carcinoma (RCC).
+- Of the many types of kidney cancer, nine out of 10 cases are diagnosed as renal cell carcinoma.